Glycochenodeoxycholic acid

 Glycochenodeoxycholic acid is a bile salt formed in the liver from chenodeoxycholic acid and glycine, usually found as the sodium salt.
 It acts as a detergent to solubilize fats for absorption.

+Positive associations were observed between prediagnostic plasma levels of seven different conjugated bile acid metabolites, including glycochenodeoxycholic acid, and colon cancer risk.
+These findings support experimental data suggesting that a high bile acid load promotes colon cancer.